Hypolimnas bolina: Life cycle and ecology

 Males are notably territorial.
 Individuals are known to return to defend the same location for up to 54 days, with site fidelity increasing with age.
 Territories that enhance the visual detection of adult females are preferred.
+Males primarily utilize sit-and-wait strategy for locating potential mates.

 Females are usually found gliding close to the ground in southern areas.
+Unlike that of H. alimena, these females possess a strong preference towards exaggerated visual signals (dorsal blue coloration).

 Unlike congenerics such as Hypolimnas anomala, female H. bolina most often lay one or two eggs at a time.
 These are typically laid on the leaf underside.
-Early season (post-diapause) females in the Australian wet-dry tropics target freshly-germinated seedlings of their favoured host in this region, Synedrella nodiflora.
+Early season (post-diapause) females in the Australian wet-dry tropics target freshly germinated seedlings of their favoured host in this region, Synedrella nodiflora.
 Eggs hatch after 3 days under a constant incubation temperature of ca. 25 degrees C. Newly hatched larva first consume their egg shell before feeding on the leaf upon which they were laid.
 Later larval instars are highly mobile and readily disperse in search of new host foliage.
 Individuals rarely pupate on (or in the immediate vicinity of) their host plant.

 Host plants

 Race bolina breeds on Sida rhombifolia, Elatostemma cuneatum, Portulaca oleracea, Laportea interrupta, Triumfetta pentandra, and Asystasia species.

-Other hosts include Elatostema cuneatum, Fleurya interrupta, Pseuderanthemum variabile, Ipomoea batatas, Alternanthera denticulata and Synedrella nodiflora.
+Other hosts include Elatostema cuneatum, Fleurya interrupta, Pseuderanthemum variabile, Ipomoea batatas, Alternanthera denticulata, and Synedrella nodiflora.
 Caterpillars accept leaves of Pipiturus argenteus.
 They are also known to feed on Urtica dioica and Malva species.
-While in New Zealand, adult butterflies have been observed feeding on the nectar of Lantana, Grevillea, Hebe, Symphyotrichum novi-belgii and Solanum muricatum plants.
+While in New Zealand, adult butterflies have been observed feeding on the nectar of Lantana, Grevillea, Hebe, Symphyotrichum novi-belgii, and Solanum muricatum plants.